OSAC logo

 Although there is no recent history of terrorism in French Guiana, attacks are not beyond the realm of possibility.
 There is currently no indication of any terrorist attack plans in French Guiana.

 All travelers should be aware of the global risk of indiscriminate terrorist attacks.
 These could take place in public areas; terrorists tend to target sites expatriates and foreign travelers frequent.
-The Guiana Space Center located near Kourou is a possible target for terrorists.
+The Guiana Space Center located near Kourou is considered a potential target for terrorists, although there have been no credible threats reported on the facility or surrounding area.
 French Guiana's geographical isolation plays a key part in making it a difficult target for attacks.

 Although French Guiana does not have official ratings for crime from the U.S. Department of State, it should be considered similar to Paramaribo, which the U.S. Department of State has assessed as being a LOW-threat location for political violence directed at or affecting official U.S. government interests.